-- External static pressure should be 0.5 IWC (125 pascals) or less for older, fixed-speed blowers and less than 0.8 IWC (200 pascals) for variable-speed and two-speed blowers.
-Lower external static pressure promotes higher airflow. - Seal supply and return ducts and insulate them after you've verified the airflow as adequate.
-Return ducts should be sealed too.
+- ✓ External static pressure should be 0.5 IWC (125 pascals) or less for older, fixed-speed blowers and less than 0.8 IWC (200 pascals) for variable-speed blowers.
+Lower external static pressure promotes higher airflow. - √ Seal supply and return ducts and insulate them after you've verified the airflow as adequate.
+Measure airflow again after duct sealing.

 Most residential central heat pumps are split systems with the indoor coil and air handler indoors and outdoor coil and compressor outdoors.
-Individual room heat pumps are more efficient since they don't have ducts, and are factory-charged with refrigerant.
+Individual room heat pumps are more efficient because they don't have ducts, and are factory-charged with refrigerant.
 The illustrations show features of an energy-efficient heat pump installation.

-In the summer, use the same procedures to evaluate central heat pumps as to evaluate central air conditioners, described on page 345.
+In the summer, use the same procedures to evaluate central heat pumps as to evaluate central air conditioners, described on page 399.